diamant711/Rayleigh-Benard-Convection-Simulator/Mainpage.md

 * The **network and I/O programming** are implemented with [Boost.Asio](https://www.boost.org/doc/libs/1_79_0/doc/html/boost_asio.html).

-* The **numerical solution** of the Navier-Stockes equation and the set of default parameter values is tacken from: Suraj Shankar (2022).
+* The **numerical solution** of the Navier-Stockes equation and the set of default parameter values is taken from: Suraj Shankar (2022).
 [Rayleigh Benard Convection](https://www.mathworks.com/matlabcentral/fileexchange/38093-rayleigh-benard-convection), MATLAB Central File Exchange.
 Retrieved May 29, 2022.

 The simulation is run according to the following hypotesis: